MECH ENG 4102 - Advanced PID Control

 General Course Information

 Course Code MECH ENG 4102 Course Advanced PID Control Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MECH ENG 1007, MECH ENG 2019 & MECH ENG 3028 Course Description Advanced topics in automatic control system design with a focus on PID Control.
-Major topics include: system identification for low-order systems, frequency domain analysis of stability and sensitivity, and PID tuning laws and their deprivation.
-Emphasis will be placed on techniques used to accommodate uncertainty in practical systems.
-The course consists of eight weeks of lectures and ten weeks of tutorials.
-It concludes with a four week laboratory project in which a real-time controller is developed for an experimental rig.
+Major topics include: system identification for low-order systems, frequency domain analysis of stability and sensitivity, and PID tuning laws and their derivation.
+Techniques used to analyse and accommodate uncertainty and disturbances in practical systems.
+The contact time involves: one weekly lecture, regular online assignments, and one mandatory weekly laboratory practical with associated workbook and lab report assessments.
+Matlab/Simulink is the programming environment used to design and analyse the control systems both theoretically and using hands-on control system apparatus in the lab.

 Course Coordinator: Dr William Robertson